 Installing a Concrete Anchor Step-by-Step

-- Find the right drill bit.
+- Find the right sized drill bit for your anchor.
 Before starting, investigate the length and diameter of your bolt.
 Your concrete anchor will usually have a marking on it that indicates what width your drill bit should have.

-- Mark your drill bit.
+- Mark your drill bit with the anchor’s length.
 After finding the right masonry bit, hold it up next to your anchor and use a marker to mark the bit with the anchor’s length.
 If you mark your bit, it’ll be easier to ensure that you drill the concrete correctly.
 Next, attach your bit to your hammer drill.

-- Drill.
+- Drill a hole ½-1 inch deeper than the anchors length.
 Clear your concrete surface and start to drill your hole.
 You should drill the hole between ½ inch (1.3 cm) and 1 inch (2.5 cm) deeper than the anchor’s total length.

-- Clean the drill hole.
+- Clean the hole using a vacuum or compressed air.
 Once you’ve drilled your hole, remove the bit and use a vacuum, compressed air, or a small brush to clean out all of the dust.
 It’s essential to clean out the hole as well as you possibly can since too much dust may affect your anchor’s strength.

-- Put the anchor or sleeve in.
+- Put the anchor or sleeve into the hole.
 Once the hole is clean, put your anchor into your drilled hole.
 If you’re using a lag shield, drop-in anchor, or sleeve anchor, insert the sleeve into the hole.
 Use a mallet to hammer the anchor or sleeve into the hole, ensuring that it’s secure.
 To test it, try to pull the anchor out of the hole.

-- For drop-in anchors only, use the setting tool.
+- Use the required setting tool (for drop-in anchors).
 If you’re not using a drop-in anchor, skip this step.
 Insert the setting tool into your drop-in anchor and use your mallet to release the pin from the threaded sleeve.
 Hammer until the sound of your hammering changes from a sharp ringing sound to a lower, deeper sound.

-- Thread your anchor.
+- Thread your anchor and test its strength.
 To ensure that you have installed the anchor properly, thread the screw, bolt, or nut onto your concrete anchor.
 Pull the anchor to test its strength.
 If you installed it correctly, it should not budge.

-- Attach your other materials.
+- Attach whatever you need to fasten to the concrete.
 Once your anchor is secure, you can use it to attach anything you want to your concrete.

 Concrete anchors are the best way to add new features to concrete.
-You can use them for many purposes, from constructing structures to hanging paintings on concrete surfaces.
+You can use them for many purposes, from constructing structures to hanging pictures on concrete walls.